Darryl Stingley

-Darryl Floyd Stingley (September 18, 1951 – April 5, 2007) was an American professional football player, a wide receiver whose career was ended at age 26 by an on-field spinal cord injury.
-He played his entire five-year career with the New England Patriots of the National Football League, and died from heart disease and pneumonia complicated by quadriplegia.
+Darryl Floyd Stingley (September 18, 1951 – April 5, 2007) was an American professional football player who was a wide receiver for five seasons with the New England Patriots of the National Football League (NFL).
+His career was ended at age 26 by an on-field spinal cord injury.
+He died from heart disease and pneumonia complicated by quadriplegia.

 Early life

-Stingley was born to Hilda M. Stingley & Harold E. Stingley Sr and raised on Chicago's West Side.
+Stingley was born to Hilda M. Stingley & Harold E. Stingley Sr. and raised on Chicago's West Side.
 He was a standout running back and honor student at John Marshall High School, and graduated in 1969.
 Stingley accepted a football scholarship to Purdue University, where he was converted into a wide receiver under head coach Bob DeMoss.

-Selected nineteenth overall in the 1973 NFL Draft, he was the third player taken by the Patriots in the first round, along with offensive lineman John Hannah (4) of Alabama and fullback Sam Cunningham (11) of Southern California.
+Selected nineteenth overall in the 1973 NFL draft, he was the third player taken by the Patriots in the first round, along with offensive lineman John Hannah (4) of Alabama and fullback Sam Cunningham (11) of Southern California.